Google Play Pass launches with 350+ premium apps and games, initially for $1.99 per month – TechCrunch

 The Play Pass subscription also allows the games to be shared with the whole family.
 The family manager can share their Play Pass subscription with up to five other family members, who can each access the titles independently.
 This is comparable to Apple Arcade.

 We already knew Google was working on an Apple Arcade competitor before today.
 The Play Pass subscription’s existence had been leaked, and Google later confirmed the service with a tweet.
-What we didn’t yet know was the launch date, lineup, or the official pricing.
+What we didn’t yet know was the launch date, lineup or the official pricing.

 Google Play Pass service is rolling out this week to Android devices in the U.S., with more countries coming soon.
 A 10-day subscription is available, before it converts to the $1.99 per month limited promotion, followed by the $4.99 per month price point when the promotion ends.

-While neither Apple nor Google is discussing the terms of their deals with developers, Google says that the more people who download a Play Pass title, the more the revenue developers receive on a recurring basis.
+While neither Apple nor Google is discussing the terms of their deals with developers, Google says the more people download a Play Pass title, the more the revenue developers receive on a recurring basis.
 It also explained that Google itself is funding the initial launch offer, so developers can gain more subscriber interest without impacting their revenue.